top of page

 Things to do in and around Lexington (30 minutes east of Clifton Forge on I-64)

 Lexington is home to VMI and Washington and Lee University.
 Right across the road from each other, they are amazing landmarks of history, dating back to pre-Revolutionary War era for W&L. There is also a historic Lexington Walking Tour Map that you can get at the Visitor Center.
-You can also take a horse-drawn carriage tour of the town.
 There are several breweries, restaurants, antique shops, and specialty stores, all walkable in downtown.
 It is easy to spend a day meandering through the shops and finding delectable things to eat.
 Here are a few activities we'd like to highlight.

 There is a charge to take the trail down under the bridge.